IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Internationalization
 --------------------

-The Dataverse software is being translated into multiple languages by the Dataverse Project Community!
+The Dataverse Software is being translated into multiple languages by the Dataverse Project Community!
 Please see below for how to help with this effort!

 Adding Multiple Languages to the Dropdown in the Header
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++